-Senior Alert: Attorney General Abbott Warns of Grandparent Scam Con-artists claiming to be relatives using bogus stories to target seniors
+Office of Attorney General Warns of Grandparent Scam Con-artists claiming to be relatives using bogus stories to target seniors

 The Office of the Attorney General is warning retirees and senior citizens to be wary of a grandparent scam.
 Recent reports indicate that seniors have been receiving telephone calls from a purported grandchild in need of money.

 Usually, the ruse includes a caller who says something like "Hi, grandma," or "Hey, it's your favorite grandson."
 The caller's goal is to learn the name of a recipient's actual grandchild.
 Sometimes the caller may even have learned the name of the grandchildren in advance - and claim to be a grandchild on the call.

 The caller typically tells the victim that he or she has been in an accident, was arrested, is stranded or in similar trouble and needs money immediately.
 Most often, the caller claims to be traveling in Canada.
 The "grandchild" also insists that the victim not tell anyone else - which increases the odds that the fraud will be successful.
 If all goes according to the con artist's plan, the victim will wire money to the "grandchild."
 By the time the elderly call recipient realizes what happened, the money is long gone and most likely not recoverable.